sts10/sts10.github.io/_posts/2022-09-26-just-word-lists.markdown

 Now, when I want to make a new list, I can drop the command write in the justfile and I'm all set.
 I can even run `just --list` to list all of my available just commands.
 Nifty!

 (Note that, for now, I haven't pushed the justfile to the word list repo, mostly to avoid confusion.)

+## Why not use BASH/Shell?

+Honestly, given my needs described above, I don't have a good answer to this, other than the convenience of not having to deal with permissions or writing your own `list` function.
+Though I have struggled with BASH variable syntax in the past.

 ## Epilogue: Just publishing with Jekyll